 Crowdsourcing around digitised collections was built into our public engagement plans from the start of the project.
 Our tasks have been designed to expose some of the processes of data science and digital history to participants, while also collecting data to the quality required for the computational linguistic processes they support.

 This workshop was created for British Library staff to introduce the widely used Zooniverse platform, the services it offers and share new developments in using the Library’s IIIF items on Zooniverse.
 It was also aimed at teaching how to process annotations to obtain clean and readable spreadsheets for use in personal and library projects.

 This Jupyter book was created to document work to develop a machine learning model and associated datasets with the goal of classifying the genre of books from the British Library.
-The tutorial is available here: https://github.com/Living-with-machines/genre-classification and there’s background for the project here: https://livingwithmachines.ac.uk/can-we-use-machine-learning-to-classify-whether-a-book-is-fiction-or-non-fiction-from-its-title/
+Discover the background for this project here.

 A workshop delivered as part of Digital Humanities and Digital Archives workshop at the National Library of Estonia to show how Jupyter notebooks can be particularly useful for working with digitised collections at scale, to give a brief sense of what is possible using computer vision with image collections and give some ideas for how existing GLAM infrastructure (in this case IIIF) can support new machine learning-based approaches.

 This workshop aims to provide an introduction to computer vision for humanities uses.
 In particular this workshop focuses on providing a high level overview of machine learning based approaches to computer vision focusing on supervised learning.
 The workshop includes discussion on working with historical data.
 The materials are based on a two-part Programming Historian lesson.

 Programming Historian: Computer vision for the humanities: an introduction to deep learning for image classification